 Sleep Problems and Menopause: What Can I Do?

 Not getting enough sleep can affect all areas of life.
 Lack of sleep can make you feel irritable or depressed, might cause you to be more forgetful than normal, and could lead to more falls or accidents.
+And research now suggests that waking from sleep itself may trigger hot flashes, rather than the other way around.

 To improve your sleep through the menopausal transition and beyond: